Sethpaien/vitasploit/README.md

 - In the main html file (`index.html`) set `initMemoryHole(true)`;
 - With this setting the script will launch a pre-programmed, firmware dependent, ROP chain;
 - You can use the functions availabe at `include/samples.js` to interact in a SDK-like fashion with the Vita;
 - The functions are called from the `include/exploit.js` file.
-Simply uncomment them and modify as you wish;
+Simply uncomment them and modify as you wish or use the "run" command from the shell;
-- The following tests are currently implemented for firmwares 3.00, 3.15 and 3.18:
+- The following tests are currently implemented for firmwares 3.00, 3.01, 3.15 and 3.18:
   - `Module dumping test` -> Based on CodeLion/BrianBTB/BBalling1's module dumping code and complemented by nas's sysmodule loading code.
 Forces all user modules to be loaded into memory and dumps them to "dumps" folder
+  - `Support URI call test` -> A small test that allows sending URI commands (e.g.: "psgm:", "settings_dlg:") to the Vita
   - `Memory test` -> A simple memory alloc/free test using the SceLibKernel syscalls
   - `Socket connection test` -> Original (akai) socket test to send messages to/from the Vita
   - `Directory listing test` -> Original (akai) test to list directories inside the Vita